about-nothing/TempFlow/README.md

 # TempFlow
-My goal is to observe the earth more closely by monitoring its temperature records, , and vice versa.
+My goal is to observe earth more closely by monitoring its temperature records, , and vice versa.